-What if I have a query about my payments that is not covered by the Parent Payment Portal?
+What if I have a query about my payments that isn't covered by the Parent Payment Portal?

-The Digital Poverty Alliance can help you via their Parent Contact Form.

-You can find this at
+Please contact The Digital Poverty Alliance via their Parent Contact Form.
+You can find this on their website at https://digitalpovertyalliance.org/dms/ and by click on the button Support for Parents

-https://forms.office.com/pages/responsepage.aspx?id=Lh6fig5BcUyDDd_0t2DPGO MGNwsTHTVLqyzOlcvOCrNUN0s3V0pENk8xU0NHUIRQTUg3NFpIUkEwMS4u&route=sho